jamescherti/vim-tab-bar.el/README.md

 # vim-tab-bar.el
 [![MELPA](https://melpa.org/packages/vim-tab-bar-badge.svg)](https://melpa.org/#/vim-tab-bar)

 The `vim-tab-bar.el` package enhances Emacs' built-in tab-bar, giving it a style similar to Vim's tabbed browsing interface.
-It also ensures that the tab-bar's appearance aligns with the current theme's overall color scheme.
+It also ensures that the tab-bar's appearance aligns with the current theme's overall color scheme, providing a consistent look for your Emacs tab-bar.

-The `vim-tab-bar.el` Emacs package is also useful for those who use themes that do not configure the tab bar properly, which can make your Emacs tabs look inconsistent.
-The package ensures that tabs maintain a uniform appearance regardless of the theme used.

 ## Table of Contents